BottleRocketStudios/iOS-Scotty/README.md

 ============

 ### Purpose
 This library provides a simple abstraction around the various entry points to an iOS application.
 URLs, application shortcut items, user activities, notification responses, and even custom types can be converted into a Route.
-These routes are basically the various destinations your app can deep link too, allowing you to have a single code path through which all application links are executed.
+These routes represent the various destinations your app can deep link too, allowing you to have a single code path through which all application links are executed.

 ### Key Concepts
 * Route - An abstract representation of the code required to move your application from its root state to a specific final destination.